5 Big Data Myths Exposed

 We hope you enjoy our list of five Big Data Myths debunked!

 Myth 1: Big Data is just the next fad

 With all the hype and praise around Big Data recently, skeptics are surfacing.
 Many are concerned that Big Data may just be a fad and, after the initial buzz wears off, Big Data will run its course and fizzle away.
 This is not proving to be the case.
 Recent studies have shown that data growth is going to leap forward with 26%-50% growth expected in the next year, and some are predicting an even more substantial data growth up to 200%.
 Big Data is not only here to stay, but with this expected growth rate, many businesses will be utilizing the benefits that come with it.
 With Big Data and newly designed cloud-based software, companies will have the data and the tools they need to improve business plans, develop better strategic and efficient marketing strategies, and achieve their higher goals.

 Myth 2: Big Data produces information overload

 If misused, Big Data could create information overload.
-It could become easy to get distracted and off topic if there is far too much information generated to take in comprehensively or the data leads toward irrelevant facts.
+It could become easy to get distracted and off-topic if there is far too much information generated to take in comprehensively or the data leads toward irrelevant facts.
 However, there is an easy fix.
 Parameters need to be set, and distinctions made as to which data is useful and relevant and which is bogging down the business.
-These distinctions should directly line up with company plans, strategy, and goals.
+These distinctions should directly line up with company plans, strategies, and goals.
 Don’t shy away from Big Data from the fear of too much information.
 Big Data can be used in a strategic and precise way to benefit the business.
-Increase in knowledge will expose more relevant and productive marketing strategies as well as give insights into optimal solutions to reoccurring problems that are hindering company advancement.
+An increase in knowledge will expose more relevant and productive marketing strategies as well as give insights into optimal solutions to reoccurring problems that are hindering company advancement.